Rosario González-Férez

 Rosario González-Férez is a Spanish physicist.
-In 2004, he became a professor in the department of Atomic, Molecular and Nuclear Physics at the University of Granada, specializing in not only that but also theoretical and computational physics.
+In 2004, she became a professor in the department of Atomic, Molecular and Nuclear Physics at the University of Granada, specializing in not only that but also theoretical and computational physics.
 She was given the Mildred Dresselhaus Award in 2013, and in 2018 she was appointed to the International Union of Pure and Applied Physics, also known as the IUPAP commission on Atomic, Molecular and Optical Physics.

 Education

 She received her Degree in Physical Sciences in 1996, University of Granada as well as a PhD in Physical Sciences in 2001, University of Granada.
 From 2001 to 2004 González took a temporary position located in Germany, Universität Heidelberg.
 This was funded by the Alexander von Humboldt Foundation.
 Her postdoctoral development allowed for advanced training and research for PhD graduates like herself.
 After signing a contract with the Return of Researchers to Andalusian Research Centers program (2004).

 From February, 2004 to March, 2008 she was a researcher participating in the Return of Researchers to Andalusian Research Centers, Regional Government of Andalusia.
 After qualifying for the title of University Professor within the area of knowledge of Atomic, Molecular and Nuclear Physics, she became an associate professor since April, 2008.